 Now unless people are just meeting me for the first time, they’ve learned that I take pictures of everything.
 But I tried not to get on people’s nerves this trip so I mainly just stuck to pictures of my food and/or hubby’s food.
 I just try not to annoy people too much.
 Just because I like blogging and pictures doesn’t mean others do…

-I went with the The Southern Charm burger.
+I went with The Southern Charm burger.
 Black Angus patty glazed with brown sugar and topped with candied bacon, honey BBQ sauce, sharp Cheddar and caramelized onions on a toasted Ciabatta bun… although they were out of ciabatta buns so I got it on a jalapeño bun.
 I got a side of Parmesan Fries.
 Squirrely girly loved the fries.
-I couldn’t get her to eat hamburger though.
+I couldn’t get her to eat hamburgers though.
 Some days you pick your battles :).

 Hubby went with the Burnin’ Love.
-Topped with fried jalapeño coins, salsa, Pepper-Jack, lettuce, tomatoes and chipotle aioli on a jalapeño-cornmeal kaiser roll.
+Topped with fried jalapeño coins, salsa, Pepper-Jack, lettuce, tomatoes, and chipotle aioli on a jalapeño-cornmeal kaiser roll.
 It’s love at first bite.
 He went with a side of Sweet Potato Fries.
 I should have tried a bite but didn’t get to.
 He liked it though so that’s really what matters!!

 Once we were all stuffed, then it was time to hit the road.
 You know, the long drive to Illinois (via Kentucky).

 My friend Doti is from Mtn Grove.
 I was being mean sending her pictures of her home exits.
 I had to do something to pass the time on the long stretch of open road.
 I could have been reading… but I can’t read in a vehicle.
-It makes me more sick than sitting in the back seat does and the back seat can kill me… ok maybe not kill but it makes me sick.
+It makes me sicker than sitting in the back seat does and the back seat can kill me… ok maybe not kill but it makes me sick.

 We stopped somewhere around Van Buren to stretch our legs.
 Squirrel girl thought she’d take over driving for a bit.
-Of course she can drive a 6 speed manual transmission!
+Of course, she can drive a 6-speed manual transmission!

 Then Karen noticed out the window there was a double rainbow.
 The second one was just extremely faint.